 - investment restrictions apply.
 For example, PAFs are generally prohibited from borrowing and investing in collectibles, investments must be at arm’s length and the trustee cannot give a security over an asset of the fund.
 In addition, a PAF cannot run a business

-- a PAF cannot seek donations from the public and is limited to accepting donations from people other than the founder, associates or employees of the founder, as well as their estates, of more than 20 per cent of the value of the fund at the previous 30 June.
+- a PAF cannot seek donations from the public and cannot accept donations totalling more than 20 per cent of the value of the fund at the previous 30 June from people other than the founder, relatives, associates or employees of the founder, as well as their estates.

 The responsible person